Who Was Alice B. Toklas And Why Did Peter Sellers Love Her?

 Homosexuality has come to be widely accepted in many cultures today, but in Toklas’ day, it was not.
-It was a huge, shameful secret and not at all understood.
-Until the day she died, society frowned on her lifestyle.
-She used the arts to express herself and promote her ideas; known for her "salon" and her writing.
 She would be pleased to know that an organization founded in 1971 in San Francisco, CA was named after her; Alice B. Toklas LGBT Democratic Club.

 One of the works Toklas was well-known for was, The Alice B. Toklas Cook Book, which was first published in 1954, several years before her death.
 The book was as much a personal memoir as it was a cookbook.
 One of her more famous recipes was a culinary experiment she created called, “Hashish Fudge,” which was actually marijuana brownies.
-The recipe called for spices, nuts, fruit and, yes… you guessed it… Cannabis!
-She called it, “the food of paradise” and as you can imagine, it became quite popular.
-She even went as far as to recommend places where the cook may be able to find the cannabis.
-She noted that the fudge can “liven up any gathering.”
-She also cautioned that two pieces were more than enough, and a person should be prepared for hysterical fits of laughter and wild thoughts!
+The recipe called for spices, nuts, fruit and, yes, "canibus sativa" -- which today we spell cannabis.
+She called it “the food of paradise” and noted that the fudge can “liven up any gathering.”
+She also cautioned that two pieces were more than enough, and a person should be prepared for hysterical fits of laughter and wild thoughts.

-After having a car accident, Harold found himself driving a “hippie” car; a psychedelic station wagon.
-He ran into his hippie brother, Herbie (David Arkin), at the funeral of the family’s butcher.
-Herbie’s girlfriend, Nancy (Leigh Taylor-Young), was an authentic flower child and had her eye on Harold.
-Nancy whipped up a batch of Alice B. Toklas’ marijuana brownies for Harold but failed to inform him of the secret ingredient.
-Harold then proceeded to share the treat with the bimbo and both of his parents.
-As the recipe promised, they all broke out in a wave of silliness and hysterical laughter!
+After having a car accident, Harold ends up driving a hippie-fied station wagon with a psychedelic paint job.
+He runs into his hippie brother, Herbie (David Arkin), at the funeral of the family’s butcher.
+Herbie’s girlfriend Nancy (Leigh Taylor-Young) is an authentic flower child and has her eye on Harold.
+She whips up a batch of Alice B. Toklas brownies for Harold but fails to inform him of the secret ingredient.
+Harold proceeds to share the treat with his bimbo fiancee and both of his parents.
+As the recipe promised, they all break out in a wave of silliness and hysterical laughter.

-After enjoying the effects of the marijuana brownies, Harold decided that the hippie lifestyle wasn’t so bad.
-He gave up his straight-laced life, broke off his engagement, leaving Joyce at the altar, and hooked up with his brother’s girlfriend.
-Before too long, Harold realized that he wasn’t any happier being a hippie than he was being a respectable attorney.
-When he realized that Nancy was of the impression that being monogamous “wasn’t hip”, he decided to go back to Joyce and follow through with the wedding plan.
-Once he again, he changed his mind and left Joyce at the altar.
-He just couldn’t figure out what he wanted.
+After enjoying the effects of the marijuana brownies, Harold decides that the hippie lifestyle isn’t so bad.
+He gives up his strait-laced life, breaks off his engagement (leaving Joyce at the altar), and hooks up with his brother’s girlfriend.
+Before too long, Harold realizes that he isn’t any happier being a hippie than he had been as a respectable attorney.
+When he realizes that Nancy feels being monogamous isn't "hip," he decides to go back to Joyce and follow through with the wedding plan.
+Once he again, he changes his mind and leaves Joyce at the altar.
+He just can’t figure out what he wants.